alphagov/govuk-developer-docs/source/manual/business-readiness-publish-changes.html.md

 review_in: 3 months
 ---

-*If you are trying to update the content returned by the business readiness finder, see: [Updating content for the business readiness finder](/manual/business-readiness-update-content.html)*
+*If you are trying to update the content returned by the business readiness finder, see: [Update content for the business readiness finder](/manual/business-readiness-update-content.html)*

 The full journey for the  [business readiness finder][business-readiness-finder] is made up of the following content items: